amedeo-gigaver/infinite_games/docs/validator.md

 # Validator

 Your validator will be sending binary outcomes events to miners.
 In the first phase of the subnet the events will come from external APIs.
-Currently the validator for example fetches events from [Polymarket](https://polymarket.com/) and [Azuro](https://azuro.org/), a prediction market and an exclusive outcomes market respectively.
+The validator for example fetches events from [Polymarket](https://polymarket.com/) and [Azuro](https://azuro.org/), a prediction market and an exclusive outcomes market respectively.
 Every time an event settles, your validator will score the miners that submitted a prediction for that event.
 The core validator logic is contained in the `neurons/validator.py` file.

 The main computational prerequisite is related to storage.
 Validators are now storing the entire time-series of a miner's predictions for a given event, cf. the [scoring doc](https://hackmd.io/@nielsma/S1sB8xO_C).